The following sections describe the application process in detail.

 - MCP Minimum Score: NONE

 - PhD Minimum Score: Score minimum is 308 combined verbal and quantitative, with 5.0 Analytical Writing.
-If you do not meet the minimum score requirements for the PhD program, your application will not be reviewed.

 - Reporting codes: 3514 (MIT), Please type in "Urban Studies" to find code 2205 on the ETS website